-The increasing popularity of the message borne by the apostles filled the unbelieving Jews with envy and hatred, and they determined to stop the labours of Paul and Barnabas at once.
-By means of false and exaggerated reports, they led the authorities to fear that the entire city was in danger of being incited to insurrection.
+The increasing popularity of the message borne by the apostles filled the unbelieving Jews with envy and hatred, and they determined to stop the labors of Paul And Barnabas In Iconium at once.
+Through false and exaggerated reports, they led the authorities to fear that the entire city was in danger of being incited to insurrection.
 They declared that large numbers were attaching themselves to the apostles and suggested that it was for secret and dangerous designs.

 Law-abiding Iconium Citizens

-In consequence of these charges, the disciples were repeatedly brought before the authorities; but their defence was so clear and sensible, and their statement of what they were teaching so calm and comprehensive, that a strong influence was exerted in their favour.
+In consequence of these charges, the disciples were repeatedly brought before the authorities; but their defense was so clear and sensible, and their statement of what they were teaching so calm and comprehensive, that a strong influence was exerted in their favor.